albertdudek7/Climate_Analysis_with_SQLAlchemy/README.md

 # sqlalchemy-challenge

+Looked at several class activities to help structure and find appropriate code for this assignment.
+Specifically, the dates_solution code was insightful for date functions and chinook_db_analysis for designing a query to calculate most active stations.

 Instructions
 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.